NMQuan57/codeforces/README.md

 # codeforces
-This is my solution for some Codeforces problem.
-Feel free to use and comment.
+This is my solutions for some Codeforces problem.
+Feel free to use.